zestyai/engineering-test-fs/README.md

 ### API

-The API you will be integrating with for this project consists of four endpoints:
+The API you will be integrating with for this project consists of three endpoints:

 * `/find?geojson={geojson}&distance={distance}`
 Finds properties within a radius *distance* in meters